YaxinF/DSSMReg/README.md

 ### Motif feature vector generation

-Similar to the previous step, Users are required to execute the Autoencoder.py script to generate motif feature vectors for genes.
+Similar to the previous step, Users need to execute the autoencoder.py script to generate motif feature vectors for genes.
 This script takes a gene motif score matrix file as input, generates motif feature vectors for target genes and stores them in the motif_50.csv file.

 `python autoencoder.py <input_data_directory> <output_data_directory>`